Jenuaz/Web/HTML/README.md

 that jointly develop Web standards, run outreach programs, and maintain an open forum for talking about the Web.
 The W3C coordinates companies in the industry to make sure they implement the W3C standards.
 Each standard passes through four stages:
--Working Draft(WD)
+- Working Draft(WD)
--Candidate Recommendation (CR)
+- Candidate Recommendation (CR)
--Proposed Recommendation(PR)
+- Proposed Recommendation(PR)
--W3C Recommendation(REC)
+- W3C Recommendation(REC)
 ) to develop the Web.

 In 1996, the W3C took over the HTML work and published the HTML 3.2 recommendation a year later.
 HTML 4.0 was released in 1999 and became an ISO standard in 2000.
 At that time, the W3C nearly abandoned HTML in favor of XHTML, prompting the founding of an idependent group called **WHATWG**(The Web Hypertext Application Technology Working Group is